 At Posten, mobility between projects was discussed in great detail.
-The main reason was that the company experienced problems management support unit, the Project Management Center, was to keep track of more than 200 project managers working in various divisions and regions throughout the company. with some key project members and observed high risks of burnout.
+The main reason was that the company experienced problems with some key project members and observed high risks of burnout.
 Furthermore, the management team wanted to avoid the risk of creating specialist project teams that were not integrated with the rest of the organization.
 As the HR director expressed it, this was very much related to the trust among the employees and members of the projects.

-The risk is that you will have project teams that are not the best ones, but the most comfortable ones or the safest
+The risk is that you will have project teams that are not the best ones, but the most comfortable ones or the safest dramatically.

+Overall, Posten

+transformed its

+organization

-Overall, Posten transformed its organization drastically and dramatically. ones.
+drastically and

+ones.
 If you don't trust the organization, you will be likely to work with the same people over and over again.
 I think that this is bad for long-run development and competence development of the employees.